Azumi (film): Plot

 In feudal Japan, old master Jiji and a survivor of the Tokugawa shogunate converse after surviving a brutal battle, with Jiji asked by the Tokugawa Shogunate to raise a band of assassins.
 Their task is to finish off Toyotomi Hideyoshi's three allies: Nagamasa Asano, Kiyomasa Kato and Masayuki Sanada, to prevent an outbreak of a new civil war.

 Azumi is discovered as a little girl kneeling without visible emotion next to the body of her dead mother by Gessai and his entourage of young students.
 She is then raised by him in the martial skills of sword fighting and the art of assassination in a secret mountain area with no interactions with the outside world.
 Many years past, Azumi and her classmates, now at young adult age, are constantly being told about a "mission" they must accomplish, though they have no idea what this mission is yet.
 Prior to setting out on their mission, their master orders his students to "pair up" with each other's best friend, with the closest friends picking each other.
 Their master then orders them to kill each other, with only the ones who are capable of killing be his assassins.
-Therefore out of the ten students only five will be qualify to proceed with the mission: Azumi pairs with and is forced to kill Nachi, her closest friend.
+Therefore, out of the ten students only five will be qualify to proceed with the mission: Azumi pairs with and is forced to kill Nachi, her closest friend.
 The group then buries the dead and burn any trace of their existence there, including their house.
 A member of the group questions why they killed their friends, but their master refuses to speak.
 Arriving at a village, the group is ordered by their master to hide and not intervene as bandits attack and destroy the village.
-Afterwards, some members aggressively demand why they were not allowed to save the village as they could had easily killed all the bandits.
+Afterwards, some members aggressively demand why they were not allowed to save the village as they could have easily killed all the bandits.
 Their master berates them that killing a few bandits won't change Japan, and he finally tells them of their mission, to assassinate the warlords who allow this to happen to Japan, and to do it secretly.